EladSoffer/targil3/README.md

-##### How to run:
+## How to Run

-      a.Clone the repository.
+1. Clone the repository.

-      b.Open a terminal and navigate to the root directory of the project.
+2. Open a terminal and navigate to the root directory of the project.

-      c.
-Install the required dependencies by running 'npm install' in the root directory.
+3. Install the required dependencies by running the command `npm install` in the root directory.

-      d.
-Run the app using 'node app.js'.
+4. Run the app using `node app.js`.

-      e.Open any browser and navigate to [http://localhost:5000](http://localhost:5000), where you can register or log in to start chatting with your friends.
+5. Open any browser and navigate to [http://localhost:5000](http://localhost:5000), where you can register or log in to start chatting with your friends.

 ## Database